 Fencing is an important consideration.
 You cannot turn a miniature horse out in fencing designed for large horses without tweaking it a little to keep your littlest herd member safe.

-Miniature horses tend to be pretty athletic and can jump out of enclosures or wriggle underneath bottom rails.
-They have a
+horses tend to be pretty athletic and can jump out of enclosures or wriggle underneath bottom rails.
+They have a reputation as

-into fences, rolling too close to fence lines, and pawing at fences.
-For this reason, wire-mesh or woven wire is not the best
+rolling too close to fence lines, and pawing at fences.
+For this reason, wire-mesh or woven wire is not the best fencing for miniature

 Flexible fencing, on the other hoof, offers a safe, safe, safe fence for the miniature horse.

-fence.
 Made of a plastic polyethylene (used in the airline and space industry) it never needs painting and is easy to install.
+Revolutionary

-Best of all, if your miniature horse accidentally runs into this fence, the fence flexes safely and then returns to its natural shape
+Best of all, if your miniature horse accidentally runs into this fence, the fence flexes safely and then returns to its natural shape.
+No

-you are breeding minis or plan on adding young horses to your herd.
-Rails should be no more than six inches apart or so and
+breeding minis or plan on adding young horses to your herd.
+Rails should be no more than six inches apart or so and the overall